CurtisNewbie/svc/README.md

 UPDATE schema_version SET success=1 WHERE id = ?;
 ```

-If last execution was success, it loads all scripts files from the provided FS object.
+If last execution was success, it loads all scripts files from the provided `Fs` object.
 The scripts files are sorted and executed one by one only if svc considers the script file belongs to a version that is after the last execution.

 For example, the last executed file is 'v0.0.2.sql'.
 From the provided FS, svc found following files: